-Bring together efforts for the promotion of public transport data standards, for a sustainable developmentPosted by mapeadora on 9 August 2018 in English (English)
+Bring together efforts for the promotion of public transport data standards, for a sustainable developmentPosted by mapeadora on 9 August 2018 in English (English).
+Last updated on 10 August 2018.

 On behalf of the organization where I work, World Resources Institute Mexico for the Latin America area, and also for my efforts as part of OpenStreetMap Mexico, I participated in the State of the Map 2018 in Milan.
 I got a scholarship from the organizers, for which I am very grateful.
 I presented a state of the art on public transport data standards such as can be used in countries not very advanced technologically speaking and with low technical capacities in governments to integrate data to urban planning, with the challenge then of promoting useful and timely information.
 I finally presented the interest for several global organizations, to allow improvements in this topic, to group and concentrate resources, approaches and debates: data repositories, technologies, data collection methodologies and also form a visible, accessible, friendly platform and perennial to link actors and share experiences.